-Companies with data-driven capacity models grow revenue up to 15% faster.
-Well-run capacity planning improves not just hiring decisions, but forecasting, budgeting, and board confidence too.
+Companies with data-driven sales capacity models grow revenue up to 15% faster.
+Well-run capacity planning improves hiring decisions, forecasting, budgeting, and board confidence.

 Without one, the cost of mistakes adds up fast:

-- Overhiring drains cash before revenue catches up.
+- Overhiring new hires drains cash before revenue catches up.

 - Underhiring delays growth when it matters most.

-Most teams still hire on gut.
+Most sales teams still hire on gut.
 A capacity model changes that.
-It matches rep bandwidth to revenue goals, so you know exactly when and who to hire.
+It matches sales reps bandwidth to revenue targets so you know when and who to hire.

 A capacity model takes out the guesswork.
-You'll see how many reps you need, when to hire, and what results to expect.
-Here’s what we’ll cover:
+You see how many reps you need, account for ramp time, and know what results to expect.
+Here’s what we cover:

 - Understanding the capacity model and its core components